Junior Chef Lesson 2: Knife Safety and Stir Fry

 ~This post may contain affiliate links and I'll earn a small commission if you shop through them.
 There is no extra cost to you.
 This is how we help support our family and continue to bring you amazing content.
 To learn more see the affiliates disclosure here.~

-You are the best judge as to what your child can and cannot do.
+You are the best judge of what your child can and cannot do.
+Your role in this lesson is to demonstrate, supervise, and decide what level of responsibility is appropriate.

 • Always use a cutting board.
-It is safer to cut on a board and better for the counter tops!
+It is safer and better for your countertops.
 Use a large board to allow more space.

 • Always have adult supervision.

 • Use a good sharp knife.
-Dull knives are more likely to cause an injury.
+Dull knives are more likely to cause injury because they slip more easily.

-• Curl your fingers under and tuck them in when you are holding whatever you are cutting.
-For example, when cutting an apple tuck your fingers you are using to hold the apple in.
+• Curl your fingers under and tuck them in when holding the food you are cutting.

-• Be careful when carrying a knife!
-Always carry it point down.
+• Be careful when carrying a knife.
+Always carry it with the point down.

 • If a knife falls, step back and let it fall.
-Don't try to catch it!
+Never try to catch it.

-• Place things on a cutting board to cut!
-Do not cut in your hand.
+• Always place food on a cutting board.
+Do not cut food while holding it in your hand.

 • Add our Knife Safety Posters to your lesson:

 • Pay attention to what you are doing.
-Don't get distracted and always keep your eyes on your cutting.
+Do not get distracted and always keep your eyes on your cutting.

-• Never leave your knife in a sink where someone can reach in unaware and grab it.
-It is best to clean, dry and put away after they are used.
+• Never leave a knife in the sink where someone could reach in without seeing it.
+Clean, dry, and put it away after use.

-• Point the knife blade away from you.
-Do not cut toward you or your fingers.
+• Point the blade away from you.
+Do not cut toward yourself or your fingers.

-• Store knives in a block not loose in a drawer.
-It isn't good for the blades or for fingers that are reaching into a drawer.
+• Store knives in a block, not loose in a drawer.

-• Hold the knife in a pinch grip and use a rolling motion when you cut.
+• Hold the knife in a pinch grip and use a rocking or rolling motion when cutting.

-• The tip of the knife should remain on the cutting board.
+• The tip of the knife should usually stay in contact with the cutting board when practicing a rocking motion.

-golden star If you cut yourself run under cold water.
-When it stops bleeding, dry with paper or cloth and use a adhesive strip.
-If it is a deep cut or doesn't stop bleeding apply pressure to it, hold it above your heart and seek medical attention.
+gold star icon If you cut yourself, run the cut under cold water.
+When it stops bleeding, dry it and use an adhesive strip.
+If it is a deep cut or does not stop bleeding, apply pressure, hold it above your heart, and seek medical attention.

 Part 2: Practice Cutting and Prepare a Stir Fry

-Now that your Junior Chef has learned a little on kitchen knife safety have him/her prepare a stir-fry.
-Remind your child to go slowly while you supervise for correct cutting procedure.
+Now that your Junior Chef has learned some kitchen knife safety, let them prepare a stir fry.
+Remind your child to go slowly while you supervise for correct cutting and cooking procedure.

 Stir-Fry Recipe